Vyral/base-template/_posts/2019-09-23-the-high-demand-for-duplexes-in-boise.md

 ---
 layout: post
-title: Duplexes Are in Demand Here in Boise
+title: The High Demand for Duplexes in Boise
 date: 2019-09-23 20:15:00
 tags:
 excerpt: >-